cy6erGn0m/kotlin-rxokhttp-websocket/README.md

 clients with RxJava/RxKotlin

 ## Examples
-With with thing you can simply do
+With this thing you can simply do like this

 ```kotlin
 import kotlinx.websocket.*